 Subtracting cost of sales from revenue gives you gross profit.

-The operating expenses portion comes next and includes everything else you spent money on in the period that is not capitalized as an asset.
+The operating expenses portion comes next and includes everything else you spent money on in the period that wasn’t directly linked to a sale.
 This includes line items like rent, utilities, bank fees, wages and salaries, and sales and marketing expenses.

-When you subtract all operating expenses from the gross profit, you are left with net income.
-If you spent more than you took in through revenue, your net income will be negative.
+When you subtract all operating expenses from the gross profit, you’re left with net income.

 To read an income statement, start by looking at the net income number.
 Is it positive or negative?
 Did you make a profit or lose money over the reported period?